ganymede-security/passphrase-generator/README.md

 # Phrase Generator

-This package implements a high entropy, performant passphrase generator in Go.
-It uses a mask to represent the type of item that is included, whether a word, special character, or any other modifier.
+This package implements a high entropy, performant passphrase generator in Go utilizing the Ganymede algorithm.
+It uses a phrase "mask" to represent the type of symbol that is included, whether a word, special character, or any other modifier.

 ## Driving Principles
-The goal is to create a phrase generator that creates phrases with as much or more entropy than a Diceware generated phrase, along with additional configurability and customizability and the ability to calculate the strength of a generated phrase in real time.
+The goal is to create a phrase generator that creates phrases with as much or more entropy than a Diceware generated phrase, along with additional configurability and customizability.
+The Ganymede algorithm also includes the ability to calculate the strength of a generated phrase in real time.

 Kerckhoff's Principle holds that even if all parts of a system are known, a secure system should still be secure.
 Anything less is Security through